AI-native storage

 Discover

-Papers, notes, and ideas form a living knowledge graph.
+Every file, note, and idea forms a living knowledge graph.
 Hover a node.
 Find the gap.
-Discover the paper you didn't know you needed.
+Discover the connection you didn't know was there.

 *Interactive graph — only viewable on desktop